Josh Rodriguez: Pittsburgh Pirates

-In December 2010, the Pirates selected Rodriguez with the first overall pick of the 2010 Rule 5 draft.
+On December 9, 2010, the Pirates selected Rodriguez with the first overall pick of the 2010 Rule 5 draft.
 Under the rules regarding Rule 5 players, Rodriguez had to stay on the team's major league roster for the entire 2011 season, or be offered back to the Indians.

-On March 27, 2011. the Pirates announced that Rodriguez would be on the team's Opening Day roster, after infielder Pedro Ciriaco was optioned to the AAA Indianapolis Indians.
+On March 27, 2011. the Pirates announced that Rodriguez would be on the team's Opening Day roster, after infielder Pedro Ciriaco was optioned to the Triple–A Indianapolis Indians.
 Pirates general manager Neal Huntington stated Rodriguez proved during spring training that he is adept enough defensively to hold his own in the big leagues.
 Huntington also added that "[Rodriguez] is not your typical Rule 5 guy.
 He's a little better-equipped to handle the major league environment than a typical Rule 5 guy."
 The announcement of Rodriguez being named to the Pirates Opening Day roster came moments after he and Ciriaco helped the team defeat the Tampa Bay Rays in a spring training game by scoring on a throwing error in the bottom of the ninth inning to give the Pirates a 5-4 victory.
 He was designated for assignment on April 22 to make room for Brandon Wood on the roster.
-The Cleveland Indians reacquired him on April 29 and assigned him to AAA Columbus.
+The Cleveland Indians reacquired him on April 29 and assigned him to Triple–A Columbus.
 However, he was traded back to Pittsburgh on June 21 for cash considerations.

 In the Pirates minor league system, he played for the Indianapolis Indians of the IL and the Altoona Curve of the EL.
 In the 2011 season he played for Pittsburgh, Indianapolis, Altoona, and Columbus.